Rashid Khalidi: The Iron Cage: The Story of the Palestinian Struggle for Statehood

-In 2006, Khalidi published The Iron Cage: The Story of the Palestinian Struggle for Statehood which critically examines the Palestinian struggle for statehood during the British Mandate.
+In 2006, Khalidi published The Iron Cage: The Story of the Palestinian Struggle for Statehood, which critically examines the Palestinian struggle for statehood during the British Mandate.
 It highlights both the failures of Palestinian leadership and British and Zionist roles in hindering statehood for Palestine.

 Public life

-Khalidi has written dozens of scholarly articles on Middle East history and politics, as well as op-ed pieces in many U.S. newspapers.
-He has also been a guest on radio and TV shows including All Things Considered, Talk of the Nation, Morning Edition, Worldview, The News Hour with Jim Lehrer, Charlie Rose, and Nightline, and has appeared on the BBC, the CBC, France Inter and the Voice of America.
-He served as president of the American Committee on Jerusalem, now known as the American Task Force on Palestine, and from 1991 to 1993 served as an official advisor to the joint Jordanian-Palestinian delegation—later transitioning to the Palestinian Liberation Organization (PLO) delegation — during the Middle East peace conference in Madrid and the ensuing Israeli-Palestinian-American negotiations in Washington.
+Khalidi has published dozens of scholarly articles on Middle East history and politics, as well as op-ed pieces in many U.S. newspapers.
+He has also been a guest on radio and TV shows, including All Things Considered, Talk of the Nation, Morning Edition, Worldview, The News Hour with Jim Lehrer, Charlie Rose, and Nightline, and appeared on the BBC, the CBC, France Inter and the Voice of America.
+He served as president of the American Committee on Jerusalem, now known as the American Task Force on Palestine, and from 1991 to 1993 served as an official advisor to the joint Jordanian-Palestinian delegation—later transitioning to the Palestinian Liberation Organization (PLO) delegation—during the Middle East peace conference in Madrid and the ensuing Israeli-Palestinian-American negotiations in Washington.